cosmos/sdk-tutorials/ida-customizations/academy/whats-next/index.md

 ## Events

-Explore some of the great projects in the Cosmos Ecosystem and get to know the teams behind them by joining these events.
+Explore some of the great projects in the Interchain Ecosystem and get to know the teams behind them by joining these events.

 Upcoming events will be displayed here soon.